-Application Deadline Wednesday, June 26, 2024, 11PM PDT Anticipated Notice of Decision By Friday, August 30, 2024 Funding Start Date September 1, 2024
+Application Deadline Friday, May 16, 2025, 11PM PDT Anticipated Notice of Decision Mid to late July 2025 Funding Start Date August 1, 2025 or start of program

 Description

 Women's health research is critically important as women continue to face barriers to healthcare, health, and well-being.
 For instance, most clinical guidelines for prevention, diagnosis, and treatment do not differentiate between men and women despite differences in how they present symptoms or respond to medications.
 The impact of this oversight is detrimental to women's health outcomes.
 The Women's Health Research Institute (WHRI) is one of only three research institutes in Canada with an explicit focus on women's health.
 We seek to enable women's health researchers and trainees across British Columbia to reach their highest potential.
 We are passionate about the importance of women's health research, recognizing that when women are healthy, all of society benefits.